Forms & Templates

 - The Vice Provost reviews and approves the proposal.

-- IMPLEMENTATION The Curriculum Analyst, the Catalog Editor, and the DARS Programmer make the required changes in the University Catalog, PeopleSoft, DARS, CalStateApply, and the Chancellor's Office Degree Database.
+- IMPLEMENTATION The Curriculum Office and the Office of the Registrar make the required changes in the Online Catalog, PeopleSoft, DARS, CalStateApply, and the Chancellor's Office Degree Database.